Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Conclusions

-Due to the most accurate reduced order model being directly linked to the amount of radiation seen in the evolution we showed that it can be useful to determine the evolution scenario \textit{a priori} by employing the IST \citep{GGKM67,GGKM74} and the conserved quantities of the KdV equation \citep{BK67}.
-It is then necessary to determine the difference in conserved quantities between the initial condition and the long time asymptotics in turn to determine the mass, momentum, and energy present in the radiation.
-When the quantities of the radiation are significant it is best to solve the eKdVW, or at least the KdVW, equations instead.
+Due to the most accurate reduced order model being directly linked to the amount of radiation seen in the evolution we showed that it can be useful to determine the evolution scenario \textit{a priori} by employing the IST \citep{GGKM67,GGKM74} and the {\crr first three} conserved quantities of the KdV equation \citep{BK67, MGK68}.
+It is then necessary to determine the difference in conserved quantities between the initial condition and the long time asymptotics in turn to {\crr estimate} the {\crr portion of the conserved quantity} present in the radiation.
+When the quantities of the radiation are significant it is best to solve the eKdVW equation.

-Replacing the linear dispersion relation with a more preferable one greatly improved the description of the problems tested here (see also a discussion in the leading order internal wave case by \citet{LY96}).
-Even solitary waves were described well for moderate nonlinearity.
-It may also be applied to problems in other physical scenarios due to universality of the reduced mathematical models (see, for example, \citet{HFS22} and the references therein).
+Replacing the linear dispersion relation with a more preferable one greatly improved the description of the problems tested here. {\crr We also note that although the eKdVW equation is not the best model for the description of solitary waves of moderate amplitude, the difference between the eKdV description (best) and eKdVW description (second best) is small } (see also a discussion in the leading order internal wave case by \citet{LY96}). {\crr We note that the present studies may find useful applications and extensions including even higher nonlinearities} due to universality of the mathematical models (see, for example, \citet{HFS22}, {\crr \citet{NK24}, \citet{Melnikov}}, and the references therein).